kittyjosh111/linux-and-thinkpad-scripts/power-management/README.md

 To that end, system76pm was my first attempt to do so.
 I had used system76-power previously and just made a check on AC status to toggle either performance or power modes.

+As time went on, I modified that basic script to fit my needs, leading to the current implementation found in **powerpm-suite**.

 The legacy folder contain legacy scripts which are no longer used.

 **The current generation of scripts is in ```powerpm-suite```.** The components are below:

 1) ```pmtoggle```: pmtoggle stands for "power management toggle", and is essentially a udev rules that writes a file to /tmp/, then populates it with 0 for disconnected from AC, and 1 for connected. **You should install this first, else other components such as powerpm will not work**.
 To install, go into the folder named pmtoggle and follow the instructions.

-2) ```powerpm```: powerpm is a script that waits for ```pmtoggle``` to make changes to the file in /tmp/ and then decides which power profile to apply in response to AC presence.
-The user can set which commands to run on AC connection and disconnection, which means you can use any power management you want such as power-profiles-daemon, tuned, system76-power, etc. Additionally, it uses notify-send to send notifications on AC status changes.
-There is the additional option to enable turbo boost toggling (boost on with AC connected, boost off with AC disconnected), and enable/disable the co-activation of the ```turbo-load``` script.
-To install, go into the folder named powerpm. **Make sure to read the instructions**.

-3) ```dynamic-profiler``` /  ```dynamic-profiler-batt```: these are scripts that read your system load and cpu usage to determine whether to apply a power, performance, or balanced governor + boost preset to your system.
-For example, having heavy load AND heavy CPU usage will enable a performance preset and turn on turbo boost.
+2) ```dynamic-profiler``` /  ```dynamic-profiler-ctrl```: these are scripts that read your system load and cpu usage to automatically determine whether to apply a power, performance, or balanced governor + turbo boost to your system.
+As an example of how dynamic-profiler works, having heavy load AND heavy CPU usage will enable a performance preset and turn on turbo boost.
 If you only have heavy load but not heavy CPU usage, then performance preset is applied, but NOT turbo boost.
-The *-batt version is meant to run on battery power (by reading pmtoggle), but I am in the process of combining both of them into one, due to how identical the logic for applying presets are.
-Edit the executables to change the thresholds for applying presets, as well as what commands to actually run in the preset.
-Default power management backend uses tuned, but you can replace this with system76-power, ppd, etc. Additionally, you can temporarily block this script from applying changes by creating a file named ```dynamic-profiler-lock``` in /tmp.
+Additionally, you can temporarily block this script from applying changes by creating a file named ```dynamic-profiler-lock``` in /tmp.
 Once this file is removed, the script will resume applying power management changes.

-  - Note, dynamic-profiler does what powerpm does, except it has a few seconds of delay and applies dynamic power management.
-While you can use both at the same time, powerpm is technically not needed to run dynamic-profiler anymore.
+  - Note, you can set what commands to run when you hit the thresholds for performance, balanced, and power using the conf file provided.
+It is meant to be placed at /etc/, but you can tell dynamic-profiler / dynamic-profiler-ctrl to look for it elsewhere.

+  - dynamic-profiler-ctrl is meant to be a cli interface fulfilling the same purpose as power-profiles-ctrl or tuned-adm.
+The output is in fact inspired by ppd, but it shows what settings dynamic-profiler is currently using.

+  - For more detailed information on using dynamic-profiler / dynamic-profiler-ctrl, go to the folder's README.

 # installation and requirements